geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 .. warning:: Blending against symbolizers seems to cause exceptions inside the JDK when using OpenJDK 7.
 The issue is being investigated, but it's likely
              a bug in the JDK itself.
 Test against Oracle JDK 8 or even OpenJDK 7, but using the Marlin rasterizer, show no issue

-Specifically for FeatureTypeStyle an extra vendor option can be added to control compositing groups:
+Specifically for FeatureTypeStyle an additional vendor option can be added to control compositing groups:

 .. code-block:: xml